 Senior managers failing to set right tone on business ethics, finds EY Fraud Survey

 - 51% of all respondents still perceive that corrupt practices happen widely in business in their country.
 The number was higher in Africa at 77%.

-Failure to establish a culture of reporting unethical behavior
+Failure to establish a culture of reporting unethical behaviour